HireAbo/awesome-interview-questions-5000-jobs/Agriculture and Environmental Science/Forestry/Arborist.md

 Welcome to the Arborist Interview Preparation !
 This resource is designed to help you ace your Arborist interviews with confidence.

+Agriculture and Environmental Science encompass various fields, and one specialized area is forestry, which focuses on the management and conservation of forests.
+Within this field, the role of an arborist is crucial.
+Arborists are professionals who specialize in the cultivation, care, and maintenance of trees and woody plants.
+They possess expertise in tree biology, identification, and the diagnosis and treatment of tree diseases.
+Arborists provide essential services such as tree pruning, removal, and planting, while also conducting assessments to ensure tree health and safety.
+Their work not only enhances the aesthetics of the environment but also promotes the sustainability and preservation of our natural resources.

 ## 🚀 Overview

 Whether you're a seasoned Arborist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Arborist interviews to help you prepare and succeed.